Skip to main content

 Stopping gabapentin

-It's important you do not suddenly stop taking gabapentin, even if you feel fine.
+It's important you do not suddenly stop taking gabapentin, even if you feel better.
 Stopping gabapentin suddenly can cause serious problems.

 If you have epilepsy, stopping gabapentin suddenly can cause seizures that will not stop.

-If you're taking it for any reason and stop suddenly, you may have a severe withdrawal syndrome.
-This can have unpleasant symptoms, including:
+If you're taking it for any reason and stop suddenly, you may have severe withdrawal symptoms, including:

 • anxiety